kesilchen/OJcaptchabot/README.md

 3. open site (only tested in google chrome), make it fullscreen and make sure oryxjackpot is the first tab!!
 4. start macro
 5. dont move your mouse

+#changelogs

+0.1
+- automaticly doing captchas

+0.2
+- fixed bug that it didnt click on "Free KK" button

+0.3
+- if human verification want you to pick pictures it automaticly stop